krankos/chat-ytchannel/README.md

 # Chat with YouTube Videos 🎬

 Want to talk to YouTube videos?
-This template lets you **chat with the Mastra AI YouTube channel** using AI!
-Ask questions, get summaries, find topics - just like having a conversation.
+This template builds a **RAG (Retrieval-Augmented Generation) system** that lets you **chat with the Mastra AI YouTube channel** using AI!
+Ask questions, get summaries, find topics - just like having a conversation with video transcripts.

 > 🎯 **Built for Mastra AI**: This template works with the **Mastra AI YouTube channel**, but you can use it with any YouTube channel!

 ## What This Does 🤖

-This template creates a chatbot that knows everything about YouTube videos:
+This template creates a **RAG chatbot** that knows everything about YouTube videos:

-**🎯 Chat with Videos**: Ask "What did they say about workflows?" and get smart answers from Mastra AI videos.
+**🎯 Chat with Videos**: Ask "What did they say about workflows?" and get smart answers from Mastra AI video transcripts.

 **📚 Learn Mastra**: Build something fun while learning Mastra concepts like workflows, agents, and tools.